CER-REC/conditions/documentation/Data/information.md

         Wheel: {
             ```location: boolean,```
             ```search: string,```
-            ```feature: string,``` // one of theme, instrument, phase, type, status, filing (only needed for location to determine charts in location)
+            ```selectedFeature: string,``` // one of theme, instrument, phase, type, status, filing (only needed for location to determine charts in location)
             selectedID: number, // company/region id (assuming region id is a number)
             filterYears: [number],
             ```projectStatus: [string],``` // used in SearchBar.projectStatus